mkatsa/PENVMTool/README.md

 # PENVMTool : Performance and Energy Evaluation Tool for Persistent-Memory Indexes
 This tool was implemented for performance, energy and memory bandwidth evaluation of database indexes designed for persistent memory.
+We provide an automated tool for energy consumption and the memory bandwidth run-time monitoring of Intel Optane DC DIMMs.
 This repository includes implementations of index structures derived from [RECIPE](https://github.com/utsaslab/RECIPE) and the microbenchmarks for index structures evaluation based on Yahoo!
 Cloud Serving Benchmark(YCSB) and TPC-C benchmark.

 # Clone this repository